lukereding/common_garden/README.md

 Executable file for MAC OSX.
 If you have a mac, downloading this file and double-clicking it should do the trick.

 Note that this executable was made with [pyinstaller](https://github.com/pyinstaller/pyinstaller) and that I have had no luck with similar programs that promise to do similar things (py2exe, py2app, nuitka, etc.).
 This file was created with `pyinstaller common_garden.py --onefile --windowed`.
+Note that this creates an `.app` that is exaclty what you want, only it fails on several Macs I've tested it on.
+On the mac mini, I've created an app in Automator that simply calls this unix executable file.
+The advantage is that I can then drag this 'app' to the dock where it's visible and easy to find.

 Run by double-clicking on the icon.